COVID-19: IMF excludes Nigeria from nations granted debt relief

 Addressing the need to help businesses and individuals affected by COVID-19, Adrian said the IMF would help to rebuild distressed banks.

-“The IMF has deep experience in helping countries rebuild distressed banking systems through its technical assistance programmes, and will stand ready to help.
+“The IMF has deep experience in helping countries rebuild distressed banking systems through its technical assistance programs and will stand ready to help.

 “The coronavirus pandemic is a different kind of shock.
 Never before have modern economies shut down at the drop of a hat.
 From one week to the next, many workers lost their jobs and paychecks.
 Restaurants, hotels, and airplanes all emptied.
 And consumers and businesses now face steep losses in income – and potentially widespread bankruptcies,” he said.